github-samples/models-in-actions/README.md

 | [Add Merged PR to Changelog](/workflows/add-merged-pr-to-changelog/add-merged-pr-to-changelog.yml) | Appends a summary of a merged pull request to an issue. | @phazonoverload |

 > [!IMPORTANT]
-> Whenever workflows explicitly accept user input, a malicious actor could open an issue instructing a model to do something you don't want.
+> Whenever workflows explicitly accept user input, a malicious actor could open an issue, pull request, or discussion instructing a model to do something you don't want.
 By carefully writing prompts and providing minimum permissions, you can help mitigate these risks.

 ## License